iterative/dvc.org/content/docs/command-reference/install.md

 We see that the output of `dvc status` has appeared in the `git commit` interaction.
-This new behavior corresponds to the Git hook installed, and it helpfully informs us the workspace is out of sync.
-We should therefore run the `dvc repro` command.
+This new behavior corresponds to the Git hook installed, and it informs us that the workspace is out of sync.
+Therefore, we can conclude that the `dvc repro` command is needed now:

 ```dvc
 $ dvc repro evaluate.dvc